Baptouuuu/IndexedDB.js/README.md

 	IndexedDB.find(
 		'objectStoreName',
 		'indexName',
-		'value to search'|[lowerBound, upperBound], //if array bounds are included in the search function (event) {
+		'value to search'|[lowerBound, upperBound], //if array bounds are included in the search, if upperBound equals zero it will search for all values greater than the lowerBound function (event) {
 			//will be called when objects are retrieved
 			//all objects are not retrieved at once